GSA/piv-guides/_userconfig/1_ssh.md

   1. Right-click on the **Pageant** icon from the Windows taskbar.
 Select **New Session** to launch **PuTTY**.

-     > _Use PuTTY to set up a new PIV login profile for a Jump server.
+     > _Use PuTTY to set up a new PIV login profile for a SSH server.
-     > To create new profiles for multiple Jump servers, repeat Steps 2-6 for each Jump server._
+     > To create new profiles for multiple SSH servers, repeat Steps 2-6 for each SSH server._

-  2. Enter the **IP address** of the Jump server in the **Host Name (or IP address)** textbox.
-(If you already have a profile for the Jump server, select it, and click on the **Load** button.
+  2. Enter the **IP address** of the SSH server in the **Host Name (or IP address)** textbox.
+(If you already have a profile for the SSH server, select it, and click on the **Load** button.
 Otherwise, follow Steps 3-6 to set up the profile.)
   3. Enter a session name into the **Saved Sessions** textbox.
   4. From the left **Category**: panel, select **Connection &gt; SSH &gt; CAPI**.
 Then, click on the checkbox for **Attempt "CAPI Certificate" (Key-only) auth (SSH-2)**.
   5. From within the **PuTTY Configuration** window, select **Connection &gt; SSH &gt; Auth**.
 Next, click on the checkboxes for **Allow agent forwarding** and **Allow attempted changes of username in SSH-2**.